cwarden45/PRJNA513845-eDNA_reanalysis/README.md

 **1b)** What does the degenerate nucleotide sequence “I” represent?
 I could find the [others]( https://www.bioinformatics.org/sms/iupac.html), but I apologize that I was not sure about that one.

 **2)** Even among DADA2 filtered and corrected reads, the percentage of sequences outside of the length that I thought you might expect (less than 200 bp or more than 300 bp) is greater for the FishE amplicon.
-This is true for either the [MiSeq or the NovaSeq data](https://github.com/cwarden45/Bastu_Cat_Genome/blob/master/Basepaws_Notes/Read_QC/PRJNA513845-eDNA/DADA2/DADA2-merged-and-corrected_outlier_length_percentage.png).
+This is true for either the MiSeq or the NovaSeq data in the [DADA2 sequences](https://github.com/cwarden45/PRJNA513845-eDNA_reanalysis/blob/master/DADA2/DADA2-merged-and-corrected_outlier_length_percentage.png) that I defined.

 Do you agree that these merged and corrected read lengths are outliers that may be more likely to be off-target sequence and/or cross contamination?